partiql/partiql-lang-kotlin/docs/user/CLI.md

 ./gradlew :cli:build
 ```

-After building, distributable jars are located in the `cli/build/distributions` directory (realtive to the
+After building, distributable jars are located in the `cli/build/distributions` directory (relative to the
 project root).

 Be sure to include the correct relative path to `gradlew` if you are not in the project root.